Board succession planning guide: Understanding the corporate secretary’s role

 Delving into succession planning

-In general, throughout organizations, succession planning can be a crucial facet when grooming internal talent in more subordinate positions into the leaders of tomorrow.
+In general, succession planning in corporate governance can be a crucial facet when grooming internal talent in more subordinate positions for future board membership.

 It’s a motivational practice that keeps those younger talents focused on the big picture.
 In fact, 94% of employers who were surveyed claimed the implementation of succession planning provides a boost to their employees’ overall engagement levels.